Preparing for a wedding in Gaza

 - Gaza Strip

-Mariam Mushtaha is a second-year student at the Islamic University of Gaza, majoring in English translation.
+Mariam Mushtaha is a student at the Islamic University of Gaza, majoring in English translation.
 Despite the hardships of war, she discovered a deep passion for writing, using it as a means to express her experiences, document reality, and share untold stories.
 Through her words, she strives to capture the resilience, suffering, and hopes of those around her.
 Mariam is dedicated to develop her writing skills through such essays.
 She is dreaming to become a professional writer and a voice for the Gazan people.

-Current as of March 2025
+Current as of December 2025

 I recognize the value of what we’ve lost and long to return to the difficult, unfair life we used to complain about.